Andy Mossack joins the Sloane Rangers for lunch at the Sloane Club’s Roof Terrace at the Sloane.

 I stood in the hallway forlornly searching for a sign to the roof terrace and fortunately a member of the lobby team came to my rescue.

-“Looking for the terrace sir?” he whispered.
+“Looking for The Roof Terrace at The Sloane sir?” he whispered.

 “I am indeed”